CMSgov/bcda-static-site/user_guide.md

 <img src="assets/img/swagger_walkthrough_09.png" alt="Screenshot of bulk data usage" />

-Once the job is completed, you can download the file by clicking on the Download button, as shown in the image below.
+The completed percentage should be shown for the job you just requested.
+Once the job is completed, you can download the file by clicking on the `Download` button, as shown in the image below.
 You will have one hour before your token expires, and you will need to get another from token if it expires before you are finished interacting with the API.
 You will also want to copy the filename.

 <img src="assets/img/swagger_walkthrough_10.png" alt="Screenshot of bulk data usage" />

 The file you’ve downloaded will be encrypted.
-Follow the decryption walkthrough to learn how to decrypt and view the NDJSON data contained inside it.
+Follow the [decryption walkthrough](./decryption_walkthrough.html){:target="_blank"} to learn how to decrypt and view the NDJSON data contained inside it.

 Once you’ve decrypted the file, you’ll want to know what to do with the data.
-We’ve provided a guide to working with BCDA data to help you, including a crosswalk between CCLF fields and the corresponding sections of the NDJSON files.
+We’ve provided a [guide to working with BCDA data](./data_guide.html){:target="_blank"} to help you, including a crosswalk between CCLF fields and the corresponding sections of the NDJSON files.

 ## Frequently asked questions about making requests

 * How often can I request data from BCDA?

-BCDA data will be updated weekly, so you will be able to make requests and expect to retrieve new data on a weekly basis.
-If you’re already requesting data from one endpoint and try to request data from that endpoint again while the first request is processing, you’ll receive a 429 Too Many Requests error.
+  CDA data will be updated weekly, so you will be able to make requests and expect to retrieve new data on a weekly basis.
+If you’re already requesting data from one endpoint and try to request data from that endpoint again while the first request is processing, you’ll receive a `429 Too Many Requests` error.

 * How will I know when my data is ready?

-You can check the status of your data request by following the instructions outlined in 3.2.2.2: Retrieving the data via the job request.
-A status of 200 Ok means that the job, also known as a data request, is complete.
+  You can check the status of your data request by following the instructions outlined in section 5 under the [Making your first requests for data.](#making-your-first-requests-for-data) A status of 200 Ok means that the job, also known as a data request, is complete.
 A status of 202 Accepted means that BCDA is processing the job.

 * How long do I have before my file is deleted?

   You will need to download the data file within 24 hours of starting the request to a specific endpoint.

-* Whoa, why is this data file so big?
+* Why is this data file so large?

   In the first iteration of BCDA in production, each request to a bulk data endpoint sends back seven years of historical data for your beneficiaries.
 In future iterations, we’ll add a way for you to limit the data to a specific date range.